mpaldridge/mpaldridge.github.io/_posts/2021-04-19-coins-dice.md

 Here's a second way to solve the problem, which elegantly uses some of the symmetry of the situation to its benefit.

 The question asks: What's the probability that the number of heads my friend gets is equal to the number of heads I get?
 But I'm just as likely to get $k$ heads from my coin tosses as I am to get $k$ tails.
 So the answer to that question is the same as the answer to this: What's the probability that the number of heads my friend gets is equal to the number of *tails* I get?
-But if I get $k$ tails, then I get get $n - k$ heads, and together with my friend's $k$ heads, we've got exactly $n$ heads together from our $2n$ coin tosses.
+But if I get $k$ tails, then I get $n - k$ heads, and together with my friend's $k$ heads, we've got exactly $n$ heads together from our $2n$ coin tosses.
 So the answer is the same as to this third question: What's the probability that, out of $2n$ coin tosses, we get exactly $n$ heads?

 Well, that one's easy: it's